thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 Lets create a function that hits a server endpoint with a username and password:

 In the `controller.js` file, add the following code to the controller named `controller`.
-Be sure to inject the `$http` service.
+Be sure to inject the `$http` service into the controller.

 ```js
 vm.auth = function(user, password){